PlutoLang/apm/README.md

 ## Getting Started

-> [!WARNING]
-> APM currently depends on Pluto 0.10.0, which is still in development.

 APM uses [Pluto](https://pluto-lang.org/) (a fork of Lua) as the configuration format.

 1. Be sure to [install Pluto](https://pluto-lang.org/docs/Getting%20Started), if you haven't already.